JanelGilani/BudgetBites/README.md

 ![](images/WhatsApp Image 2022-11-21 at 3.48.32 PM.jpeg)

-**Finally you can also run tests in `src/test/java` to ensure the feartures not covered in the UI are working as well.
-We have provided other Unit Tests as well.**
+**Finally you can also run tests in `src/test/java` to ensure the features not covered in the UI are working as well.
+We have provided unit tests for use cases as well.**

 ## SOLID Principles and Clean Architecture

 **For implementing clean architecture we have created packaging for each class.
-That includes **
+That includes their interactor, gateways, request model, Input and Output boundary.
+We have provided an example of Clean Architecture implementation.
+Kindly follow the instruction to check out that file.**
-- [ ] Go to `src/main/java/Use_Cases/Filtering/RestaurantFiltering`, which is example implemnation
+- [ ] Go to `src/main/java/Use_Cases/Filtering/RestaurantFiltering`, which is an example implementation.
-- [ ] Run the main file, and new JFrame will be prompted.
-Enjoy the UI.

 [//]: # ()